InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/secure-innersource.md

 # Problem

 A successful InnerSource program needs openness and transparency (e.g. access to code, issues, documentation, and roadmap), while good security practice is to minimize access, following the [principle of least privilege][principle-of-least-privilege].
-How to balance and implement these seemingly contradicting requirements?
+How to balance and address these seemingly contradicting requirements?

 # Story